Judas [Child 23]

 Chambers, p.
 153, thinks the ending so abrupt that he suspects the last part of the poem may have been lost.
 He also questions whether "it can properly be regarded as a ballad"; he strongly questions its "popular" nature.
 (As do I.)

-I mention this possibility about its authorship, but it strikes me as unlikely.
+I mention this possibility about the authorship of "Judas," but it strikes me as unlikely.
 There are several reasons for this.
 According to a passage I found in the Google Books edition of Elaine M. Treharne, Old and Middle English c.890-c.1400: an anthology (p.
 406?), perhaps as many as five scribes worked on the manuscript, which contains works in Latin and Anglo-Norman French as well as Middle English.
 JamesMSS himself indicates clearly that multiple hands were involved, although he does not say how many; if anything, the estimate of five seems low.
 The number of lines per page varies substantially, and there are even a few cases of different numbers of columns per page!
 Many of the pieces in the manuscript cannot have been composed by the scribe, since the 40 or so English items include the well-known "Say Me, Wight in the Broom," which exists in another copy, and "When the Turuf Is Thy Tour" ["When the turf is your tower"], a translation of a Latin poem on death.
 What are the odds that four or more scribes would copy older works while the fifth added his own poems?

 Trehame also says that the language of the book "may point to an origin in West Worcestershire," which strikes me as a little too strong a localization.
 It also seems to contradict Skeat's opinion (JamesMSS, p.
 439) that the scribe was a Norman, although Normans of course were found in various places in England.
 The manuscript itself is a vellum codex, rather small (7.125"x5.375"), which has been bound with a later (XIV/XV century) manuscript, MS Trinity 324 (or B.14.40).
 Trinity 324 seems far less significant; an online catalog (http://www.hrionline.ac.uk/mwm/browse?type=ms&id=11) says it contains "very little English."
 The small size may indicate a volume intended for private use.

 JamesMSS, p.
-443, notes that "Judas" (his item #17 in the manuscript) is in the same hand as his item #4, "The Life of St. Margaret."
+443, says that "Judas" (his item #17 in the manuscript) is in the same hand as his item #4, "The Life of St. Margaret."
 The items which precede and follow are in different hands.
 The Judas scribe, in James's opinion, also wrote the following:

 * JamesMSS's #6, a poem in French and Latin, with some of the Latin in red, "Seinte mari moder milde mater saluatoris."